heisenburger/thingsofinterest/about.md

 > Don't @ me bro.

 Or do.
 Actually, we'd love to hear from you.
-Send in your questions, episode suggestions, and general thoughts to [@castinginterest](http://twitter.com/castinginterest)
+Send in your questions, episode suggestions, and general thoughts to [@castinginterest](http://twitter.com/castinginterest).
+We also have a [facebook page](https://facebook.com/castinginterest), which you should totally follow for related links (usually in the form of comics, let's be honest).

 Even better: record a voice memo of your question / thought / suggestion / observation / etc and email it through to us at [castinginterest@gmail.com](mailto:castinginterest@gmail.com).
 We might even feature it on our show.
 Winky face.